Compressing neural audio effects (VST) with knowledge distillation

 Summary

-In this post, I've tried to do a bit of what Roger once did for me, take something complex, slightly intimidating, and hopefully make it a little more approachable.
+In this post, I've tried to do a bit of what Roger once did for me; take something complex and slightly intimidating, and make it a little more approachable.
 We explored whether knowledge distillation, a technique built around the idea of good teacher-student combos, can help make neural audio distortion effects more efficient.
 We found that distillation can indeed improve performance for student models, effectively allowing us to shrink the networks while retaining accuracy.
 The results weren't perfectly uniform, dataset complexity, student size, and the gap between teacher and student all mattered, but the overall trend was clear.
 When applied thoughtfully, knowledge distillation is a promising tool for lightweight neural audio effects.

 Our experiments showed consistent gains in many scenarios, especially with larger student models, while perceptual listening tests suggested a small but noticeable preference for distilled models.
 But just as importantly, our work raised new questions about how teachers should teach.
 Sometimes smaller, simpler teachers turned out to be better mentors than very large ones.
 This suggests that knowledge distillation is not a silver bullet, but it is a valuable addition to the toolbox for building real-time, deployable neural audio effects.
 Like most technologies riding the hypetrain, its real impact will likely be quieter, steadier, and more practical than dramatic, but that's often where the most meaningful progress lives.